Aspher0/NoireLib/NoireLib/Modules/NetworkRelay/README.md

 ### Basic Integration Events

-When `EventBus` is assigned, the relay automatically publishes integration events such as:
+When `EventBus` is assigned, the relay automatically publishes integration events into the bus:
-- `NetworkRelayMessageReceivedEvent`
+- `NetworkRelayMessageReceivedEvent(Message)`: Raised for every received relay message
-- `NetworkRelayPeerSeenEvent`
+- `NetworkRelayPeerSeenEvent(Peer, IsNewPeer)`: Raised when a peer is registered or refreshed
-- `NetworkRelayPeerRemovedEvent`
+- `NetworkRelayPeerRemovedEvent(Peer, Expired)`: Raised when a peer is removed
-- `NetworkRelayErrorEvent`
+- `NetworkRelayErrorEvent(Error)`: Raised when the relay observes an error

 ### Relay Local EventBus Publishes Outward